When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Advocate for clients within systems

-The Therapy Consultation Process: Your First Step
+The First Therapy Meeting: Your First Step

-What is a Therapy Consultation?
+What Is a Therapy Consultation?

 Key Benefits of a Consultation: